 Project Location Discharge associated with agglomeration of Kilworth village, County Cork.
 Distance from designated site Okm: WWTP discharges to the Douglas River, at the cSAC boundary.
 The Blackwater Callows SPA is coincident with the cSAC, downstream of Fermoy.
 Brief description The village of Kilworth is situated 1km off the main Dublin - Cork National Route, N8, circa 5km north of Fermoy.
 The village is predominately rural in setting, however the village has expanded in recent years with the development of housing estates within the agglomeration.
 The wastewater in Kilworth is collected in a partially combined foul and separate foul sewards drainage network.
-The partially separate collection system presently has five ejector stations pumping into the main sewer that gravitates to the wastewater treatment plant.
-One of the ejector stations pumps directly to the manhole directly up gradient of the existing intervals.
-The wastewater treatment plant is located at the end of an un-surfaced access lane through a farm at the eastern end of the village in the townland of Knockanohill.
+The partially separate collection system of estates to the wastewater treatment plant.
+One of the ejector stations pumping into the main sewer that graines to the wastewater treatment plant.
+One of the ejector stations growns directly to the manhole directly up gradient of the existing intervorks.
+The vastewater treatment plant is located at the end of an un-surfaced access lane through a farm at the eastern end of the village in the townland of Knockanohill.
 The plant is not visible from the road.
 The area of the site is approximately 1 acre.
 Kilworth WWTP is designed for a Population Equivalent of 2,500, which was commissioned in January 2009.
 Activated Sludge is the process employed at the Kilworth waste water treatment plant.
 Influent initially gravitates into an inlet works, which consists of an automatic inlet sump.
-After effluent enters the sump the effluent overflows to the adjacent clarifier tank, which is equipped with a half bridge sludge scrapper.
+After effluent enters the sump the effluent is pumped to the aeration tank.
+Following the aeration tank the effluent overflows to the adjacent clarifier tank, which is equipped with a half bridge sludge scrapper.
 Tertiary treatment is the final stage in the treatment process and this consists of 2 Nr Sand Filters.
 Final effluent is discharged to the River Douglas.
-The pollution load for the Kilworth agglomeration arises from the following Domestic population Commercial premises School & crèches Infiltration Currently the WWTP is an average DWF of 240m31d entering the plant.
+The pollution load for the Kilworth agglomeration arises from the following Domestic population Currently the WWTP is an average DWF of 240m31d entering the plant.
 Based average hydraulic load of 2001/dip, the PE equates to 1,200.
 The plant is therefore significantly underloaded.